observablehq/plot/docs/marks/dot.md

 ```
 :::

 Dots also support an **r** channel allowing dot size to represent quantitative value.
-Below, each dot represents a trading day; the *x*-position represents the day’s change, while the *y*-position and area (**r**) represent the day’s trading volume.
+Below, each dot represents a day of trading; the *x*-position represents the day’s change, while the *y*-position and area (**r**) represent the day’s trading volume.
 As you might expect, days with higher volatility have higher trading volume.

 :::plot defer
 ```js